What is Image Analysis?

 The Azure AI Vision Image Analysis service can extract a wide variety of visual features from your images.
 For example, it can determine whether an image contains adult content, find specific brands or objects, or find human faces.

-The latest version of Image Analysis, 4.0, which is now in public preview, has new features like synchronous OCR and people detection.
+The latest version of Image Analysis, 4.0, which is now in general availability, has new features like synchronous OCR and people detection.
 We recommend you use this version going forward.

 Or, you can try out the capabilities of Image Analysis quickly and easily in your browser using Vision Studio.